-On October 12, 2010 the Medical School´s global initiative took a major step forward when officials from the University of Michigan and Peking University Health Science Center (PUHSC) signed an unprecedented agreement to establish a Joint Institute for collaborative research in cardiovascular, pulmonary and liver diseases - areas of interest to both institutions.
+On October 12, 2010 the Medical School´s global initiative took a major step forward when officials from the University of Michigan and Peking University Health Science Center (PUHSC) signed an unprecedented agreement to establish a Joint Institute for collaborative and translational research in specific diseases of interest to both institutions.

 Joint Institute for Translational and Clinical Research

-The Joint Institute's research programs began with a focus on three pervasive medical conditions: pulmonary disease, cardiovascular disease, and liver disease.
+The Joint Institute's research programs currently focus on four pervasive medical conditions: cardiovascular disease, liver disease, pulmonary disease, and renal disease.
 In each of these areas, panels of experts from both universities have identified promising clinical and translational research studies to be conducted jointly by teams at each university.
+Three infrastructure 'cores' support both the administrative and research aspects of the JI: Biorepository and Biomedical Informatics Core, Collaboration Core, and the IRB and Human Protection Core.
 Through this partnership, UMHS and PUHSC hope to enable scientists to translate basic research more quickly and efficiently into medical practice and improve outcomes for patients in the US, in China, and around the world.

 SAVE THE DATE: Fourth Annual Joint SymposiumWednesday, October 1, 2014 - 08:00 to Friday, October 3, 2014 - 18:00

 A Alfred Taubman Biomedical Sciences Research Building (BSRB)